 Federal Gift and Estate Tax Basics

 Every estate is potentially subject to federal gift and estate taxes.
 The federal gift and estate tax is basically a tax on the transfer of wealth that is collected from your estate after you are gone and during the probate process.
 The tax applies to all qualifying gifts (just about every gift you make will be considered a “qualifying” gift) made during a taxpayer’s lifetime as well as all estate assets owned by the taxpayer at the time of death.
 To illustrate how the tax works, imagine you made gifts during your lifetime totaling $5 million in value.
 Your estate, at the time of your death, was valued at an additional $10 million.
 The combined total of $15 million would be subject to federal gift and estate taxes.
 Historically, the federal gift and estate tax rate fluctuated on a yearly basis.
 The American Taxpayer Relief Act of 2012 (ATRA), however, permanently set the rate at 40 percent.
-Without any deductions or adjustments, your $15 million estate would owe $6 million in federal gift and estate taxes.

 Tax Avoidance Strategies